-MINSAP: Cuba free of hantavirus, but alert to the risks
+MINSAP: Cuba without hantavirus, but alert to the risks

-MINSAP confirmed that Cuba does not have hantavirus, but it has activated epidemiological surveillance at the borders due to the outbreak on the MV Hondius cruise, which has resulted in three deaths.
+The MINSAP confirmed that Cuba does not have hantavirus, but it has activated epidemiological surveillance at the borders due to the outbreak on the MV Hondius cruise ship, which has resulted in three deaths.

 Carilda Peña García, Deputy Minister of MINSAP.Photo © Social Media

-The Cuban Ministry of Public Health (MINSAP) confirmed on Tuesday that there is no documented presence of hantavirus in Cuban territory, but it has activated its epidemiological surveillance protocols in response to the outbreak reported on the MV Hondius cruise, which has resulted in three deaths and nine confirmed cases.
+The Ministry of Public Health of Cuba (MINSAP) confirmed this Tuesday that there is no documented presence of hantavirus in Cuban territory, but it has activated its epidemiological surveillance protocols in response to the outbreak recorded on the MV Hondius cruise ship, which has resulted in three deaths and nine confirmed cases.

-The Deputy Minister of Health, Dr. Carilda Peña García, made these statements to the Caribbean Channel during a meeting of health experts and scientists with Cuban leader Miguel Díaz-Canel, where they analyzed the characteristics, evolution, and treatment of the disease.
+The Deputy Minister of Health, Dr. Carilda Peña García, made these statements to the Caribbean Channel during a meeting of health experts and scientists with the Cuban leader Miguel Díaz-Canel, where the characteristics, evolution, and treatment of the disease were discussed.

-"So far, the presence of these vectors in Cuba has not been documented," the official stated, adding that the virus "is not known in Cuba; there are no reports of outbreaks having occurred in the country throughout history."
+"Until now, the presence of these vectors in Cuba has not been documented," the official stated, adding that the virus "is not known in Cuba, and there are no reports of outbreaks occurring in the country in history."

-The outbreak that raised international alarms originated aboard the expedition cruise MV Hondius, registered under the Dutch flag, which set sail from the Argentine port of Ushuaia on April 1 with 88 passengers and 59 crew members from 23 nationalities.
+The outbreak that triggered international alarms originated aboard the expedition cruise MV Hondius, flying the Dutch flag, which departed from the Argentine port of Ushuaia on April 1 with 88 passengers and 59 crew members from 23 nationalities.

 As of May 12, the outbreak had recorded nine confirmed cases by PCR, two probable cases, and three fatalities: a Dutch couple and a German woman.